top of page

 See our “Accessibility & Culture Entitlements” section for more information.

-Noise demos don’t just happen on new years – they also sometimes happen when people who are abolitionists are arrested or put in prison to show solidarity, and remind them they aren’t alone.
+Noise demos do not just happen on new years – they also sometimes happen when people who are abolitionists are arrested or put in prison to show solidarity, and remind them they are not alone.
 They can also happen to show solidarity with prisoners inside who are engaging in hunger strikes, or facing difficult times such as happened during COVID.

 Special Courts & Diversion